Lady Midnight: Reception

 The book has received mixed response since its publishing.
-Some reviews like the on thenational.ae suggests good things about the book, it says, "Clares imagination once again fills the pages with a thrilling world that promises political deviance, never-ending drama and unwavering love".
-The Palatinate.org.uk reviewed the book as, "Lady Midnight might not be Cassandra Clares best work, but fans of The Mortal Instruments and The Infernal Devices will still likely find it an interesting read."
+Some reviews like the on thenational.ae suggests good things about the book, it says, "Clare's imagination once again fills the pages with a thrilling world that promises political deviance, never-ending drama and unwavering love".
+The Palatinate.org.uk reviewed the book as, "Lady Midnight might not be Cassandra Clare's best work, but fans of The Mortal Instruments and The Infernal Devices will still likely find it an interesting read."
 Common Sense Media said that fans of the Shadowhunter Chronicles will love this book but anyone who is expecting something new will likely be disappointed.

 However, The Guardian also agreed that the book was overhyped and not the best work, calling it predictable.
 Another review appreciate the books, quoting, "The world in which Cassandra Clare has created in her Shadowhunter series is slightly chilling" Kirkus also praised the book saying that fans of her books will enjoy the new characters, who are full of 'secret ardor and murderous zeal.'